Skip to content

 • OverSampling = UART_OVERSAMPLING_16 — 16x oversampling.
 The default and most robust choice.

-These parameters combined give us what we commonly call the 8N1 (8 data bits, no parity, 1 stop bit) configuration at 115200 baud.
-This is the most common UART configuration in the embedded world—if you're not sure what to use, 8N1 + 115200 is the safest choice.
+These parameters combined form what we often call the 8N1 (8 data bits, no parity, 1 stop bit) configuration at 115200 baud.
+This is the most common UART configuration in the embedded world—if you are unsure what to use, 8N1 + 115200 is the safest choice.

-In our C++ code, these HAL constants are wrapped into the type-safe enum class, and then combined into the UartConfig struct:
+In our C++ code, these HAL constants are wrapped into type-safe enum classes, and then combined into the UartConfig structure:

 cpp